fbsql/fbsql/README.md

 /*
  * init.sql
  *
- * Initialization script executes on FBSQL start up,
+ * Initialization script executes on FBSQL startup,
- * connects to database instance and optionally performs
+ * connects to database instance and performs (optionally)
- * any operations that you want to be executed at start up time */
+ * any operations that you want to be executed at start up time.
+ *
+ * To be executed at startup init scripts must have the name "init.sql"
+ * or have any other name that ends with ".init.sql".
+E.g.: "my.init.sql"
+ *
+ * Put your init scripts somewhere under ".../fbsql/config/init" directory.
+ */

+CONNECT TO 'jdbc:sqlite:role_based_auth_db'
+           EXPOSE UNDECLARED STATEMENTS
+           ALLOW INCOMING CONNECTIONS IF EXISTS (
+               SELECT TRUE FROM USERS U WHERE USERNAME=:user AND PASSWORD=:password AND EXISTS ( SELECT TRUE FROM USER_ROLES R WHERE U.USERNAME=R.USERNAME AND R.ROLE=:role )
+           )
+           AS RoleBasedAuthorizationExample;

 /*
+ * Authenticaton and authorization.
+Implement your own authentication/authorization logic here!
+ *
  * WARNING!
  * In this example we are store passwords as plain text only for educational purposes.
  * It's strongly not recommended way to store passwords in production environment.
  * Passwords should be hashed.
  */

-CONNECT TO 'jdbc:sqlite:sample' EXPOSE IF EXISTS (
-    SELECT TRUE FROM USERS U WHERE USERNAME=:user AND PASSWORD=:password AND EXISTS ( SELECT TRUE FROM USER_ROLES R WHERE U.USERNAME=R.USERNAME AND R.ROLE=:role )
-) AS MySQLite;

-/*
- * Authenticaton and authorization.
-Implement your own authentication/authorization logic here!
- */
+/* Users */

-DROP TABLE IF EXISTS USER_ROLES;
 DROP TABLE IF EXISTS USERS;

-CREATE TABLE IF NOT EXISTS USERS (
+CREATE TABLE USERS (
     USERNAME VARCHAR(15) NOT NULL PRIMARY KEY,
     PASSWORD VARCHAR(15) NOT NULL
 );
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('john',  'secret'   );
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('tim',   'secret123');
 INSERT INTO USERS (USERNAME, PASSWORD) VALUES('jerry', 'secret456');

+/* Roles */
+DROP TABLE IF EXISTS USER_ROLES;
-CREATE TABLE IF NOT EXISTS USER_ROLES (
+CREATE TABLE USER_ROLES (
     USERNAME VARCHAR(15) NOT NULL,
     ROLE     VARCHAR(15) NOT NULL,
-    PRIMARY KEY (USERNAME, ROLE)
+    PRIMARY KEY (USERNAME, ROLE),
-);
+    FOREIGN KEY (USERNAME) REFERENCES USERS(USERNAME) );
 INSERT INTO USER_ROLES (USERNAME, ROLE) VALUES('john',  'manager'      );
 INSERT INTO USER_ROLES (USERNAME, ROLE) VALUES('tim',   'programmer'   );
 INSERT INTO USER_ROLES (USERNAME, ROLE) VALUES('jerry', 'administrator');